How to Build a Healthy Relationship With a Stepchild - Baby Chick

 Share

-Being a step-parent is different than being a biological parent, and it has its own set of trials and tribulations.
-Although blended families are becoming more common in our modern world, the role of step-parenting has not become any easier.
-There are many adjustments that both biological parents, step-parent, and stepchild have to go through to navigate some of the tricky nuances in combining their new family.
+Being a stepparent is different from being a biological parent, and it has its own set of trials and tribulations.
+Although blended families are becoming more common in our modern world, the role of stepparenting has not become any easier.
+There are many adjustments that both biological parents, stepparents, and stepchildren have to make to navigate some of the tricky nuances in combining their new family.

 • When am I allowed to voice my opinion?